Doing What's Right

-If you learn of anything that may conflict with the Code, or with any laws, rules, regulations, or BMO policy or procedure, speak up, and be candid.
+If you learn of anything that may conflict with the Code, or with any laws, rules, regulations, or BMO policies or procedures, speak up and be candid.
 You do not have to be 100% certain of an issue before speaking up.

-You have the right to disclose any information that is protected under whistleblower laws, when you are reporting possible violations of laws or regulations or responding to inquiries from, or testifying before, any regulatory authority, any governmental agency or self-regulating authority, all without notice to, or consent from, BMO.
+You have the right to disclose any information that is protected under whistleblower laws.
+You do not need to provide notice to, or get consent from BMO when you are reporting possible violations of laws or regulations or responding to inquiries from, or testifying before, any governmental agency or self-regulating authority.

 To raise a concern, consult your manager or the department listed on the Code of Conduct website.